TERMS OF ENGAGEMENT

 Fee invoices will be issued in line with our firm’s time-spent basis notion are as follows:

 * TBA = to be advised

-As a gesture of goodwill, we understand that the preparation of an income tax return at the above mentioned rates would be costly for most of our clients, especially for an Individual income tax return.
+As a gesture of goodwill, we understand that the preparation of an income tax return at the above-mentioned rates would be expensive for most of our clients, especially for an Individual income tax return.
 We cap our fees for the preparation and presentation of individual tax returns at the following rates for your benefit: